inigogrch/dsci-workflow-automation/README.md

 This project uses Docker to ensure a consistent and reproducible computational environment.
 The Docker image contains all necessary R packages and dependencies to run the analysis.

+Before using the Docker, please ensure the Docker Desktop application runs in the background.

 ## Using Docker with Docker Compose (Recommended)

 The easiest way to use our Docker container is with Docker Compose: